• Skip to primary navigation

 More Jelly Recipes

-I do hope you try my Gooseberry, Apple & Mint Jelly as I can literally just eat it straight out of the jar its so good.
-If you’d like some more savoury jelly and chutney ideas the do check out the following:
+I hope you try my Gooseberry, Apple & Mint Jelly as I can eat it straight out of the jar it’s so good.
+If you’d like some more jelly ideas then do check out the following recipes:

 • Blackberry & Apple Jelly